lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 even when also exporting the expanded key.
 ML-DSA seed extraction can be implemented by including the random seed xi generated at line 1 of Algorithm 1 ML-DSA.KeyGen in the returned output.

+# Pairwise Consistency Testing

+This section specifies RECOMMENDED pairwise consistency testing procedures for ML-DSA implementations as defined in {{FIPS204}}.
+These procedures align with the Implementation Guidance for {{FIPS140}}
+and the Cryptographic Module Validation Program Section 10.3.A.
+The tests help verify correct implementation of key generation, signing, and verification operations.

+## Pairwise Consistency Test Requirements

+Implementations generating key pairs for use in certificates SHOULD verify these properties before accepting a key pair as valid:

+1. The implementation SHOULD verify consistency between seed-derived and provided expanded key material, when both are present.
+2. The implementation SHOULD sign a test message using the private key.
+3. The implementation SHOULD verify the resulting signature using the corresponding public key.
+4. The implementation MUST NOT use the key pair for certificate issuance if the verification fails.

+### Private Key Format Validation

+When a private key contains both a seed and expanded key material, if the expanded key material derived from the seed does not match the provided expanded key material, the implementation SHOULD reject the key pair.

 # Security Considerations